The big five personality traits are about the following question:

-Those who score high in extroversion are likely to make friends easily and enjoy interacting with others, but they may want to pay extra attention to making well thought-out decisions and considering the needs and sensitivities of others.
+Those who score high in extroversion are likely to make friends easily and enjoy interacting with others, but they may want to pay extra attention to making well-thought-out decisions and considering the needs and sensitivities of others.

-Agreeable individuals tend to value benevolence, tradition, and conformity, while avoiding placing too much importance on power, achievement, or the pursuit of selfish pleasures (Roccas, Sagiv, Schwartz, & Knafo, 2002).
+Agreeable individuals tend to value benevolence, tradition, and conformity while avoiding placing too much importance on power, achievement, or the pursuit of selfish pleasures (Roccas, Sagiv, Schwartz, & Knafo, 2002).

 Agreeableness may be motivated by the desire to fulfill social obligations or follow established norms, or it may spring from a genuine concern for the welfare of others.
 Whatever the motivation, it is rarely accompanied by cruelty, ruthlessness, or selfishness (Roccas, Sagiv, Schwartz, & Knafo, 2002).

-Those high in agreeableness are also more likely to have positive peer and family relationships, model gratitude and forgiveness, attain desired jobs, live long lives, experience relationship satisfaction, and volunteer in their community (Ozer & Benet-Martinez, 2006).
+Those high in agreeableness are also more likely to have positive peer and family relationships, model gratitude, and forgiveness, attain desired jobs, live long lives, experience relationship satisfaction, and volunteer in their community (Ozer & Benet-Martinez, 2006).
 Agreeableness affects so many life outcomes because it influences any arena in which interactions with others are important – this includes almost everything!

 In the long-term, high agreeableness is related to strong social support and healthy midlife adjustment, but slightly negatively related to creativity (Soldz & Vaillant, 1999).
-Those who are friendly and endearing to others may find themselves without ample motivation to achieve traditional measure of success, instead focusing on family and friends.
+Those who are friendly and endearing to others may find themselves without ample motivation to achieve a traditional measure of success, instead focusing on family and friends.

 Agreeableness correlates weakly with extroversion and is somewhat negatively related to neuroticism and somewhat positively related to conscientiousness (Ones, Viswesvaran, & Reiss, 1996).

-Individuals high in agreeableness are likely to have many dear friends and a good relationship with family members, but there is as slight risk of consistently putting others ahead of themselves and missing out on opportunities for success, learning, and development.
-Those who are friendly and agreeable to others can leverage their strengths by turning to their social support network for help when needed, and finding fulfillment in positive engagement with their community.
+Individuals high in agreeableness are likely to have many dear friends and a good relationship with family members, but there is a slight risk of consistently putting others ahead of themselves and missing out on opportunities for success, learning, and development.
+Those who are friendly and agreeable to others can leverage their strengths by turning to their social support network for help when needed and finding fulfillment in positive engagement with their community.

-Neuroticism has been found to relate negatively to self-esteem and general self-efficacy, as well as individual locus of control (Judge, Erez, Bono, & Thoresen, 2002).
+Neuroticism has been found to relate negatively to self-esteem and general self-efficacy, as well as the individual locus of control (Judge, Erez, Bono, & Thoresen, 2002).
 In fact, these four traits are so closely related that they may fall under one umbrella construct.

 In addition to these clear associations, neuroticism has also been linked to poorer job performance and motivation, including goal setting and self-efficacy related motivation (Judge & Ilies, 2002).
 It is likely no surprise that emotional instability and vulnerability to stress and anxiety do not produce one’s best work.